 VPN services could route DNS requests through their servers, or through third-party providers like Google Public DNS.
 This setup prevents DNS requests from passing through the ISP, exposing your location and computer’s IP address.

-Further explanations on how DNS and IP addresses relate is beyond the scope of this article, find answers here.
+Further explanations on the DNS to IP addresses relationship is beyond the scope of this article, if this relationship excites your interest, read more here.

 Well, this is different.